ixjlyons/fenril/README.md

 **This project is a work in progress.
 Most of this README is a lie.**

-fenril is a reference viewer.
+fenril is a Qt5 reference viewer.
 The name is an anagram of "nil" (meaning nothing) and "ref" (meaning reference).
 It is not a reference *manager*.
+It is the product of my frustration with reference managers that do too much.

 You need the following: